By-laws for The Writing about Writing Development Group

 - Announce the resource location to members.

-- Send out a message to WAW listserv whenever new content is added.
+- Send out a message to WAWN listserv whenever new content is added to the website.

 - Maintain an online shared document for WAW Business Meeting minutes and other relevant documents.

-- Maintain the listserv for the WAWN e-mail list (currently housed at U of Alberta).
+- Maintain the listserv for the WAWN e-mail list (currently housed at U of Pittsburgh).

 - Archive previous issues of the newsletter.